Davis℠ Mastery for Reading

 Step Two: 30-Hour Intensive Programme

-At the conclusion of the programme, a family member or another support person participates in a brief training session to acquire the necessary skills for assisting the client with the follow-up tasks of the programme.
+At the conclusion of the program, a family member or support person is invited to participate in a brief training session.
+This equips them with the skills needed to assist you in completing follow-up tasks and reinforcing progress.

 Step Three: Post-Programme Follow-Up